jbuck95/DictionaryMaker/README.md

 - You can define a minimum number of letters so that only long words are extracted for your dictionary, or
 - add/remove entries manually to/from
 - multiple dictionaries
-- sort the dictionary alphabetically.
+- sort the dictionary entries alphabetically.

 ## Commands: